raeufroushangar/ONS_virus_detection_simulation/README.md

-# Virus Detection in CHO Cells Using Oxford Nanopore Sequencing Reads, BLAST, and the Hypergeometric Probability Distribution
+# Virus Detection in CHO Cells Using Oxford Nanopore Sequencing and the Hypergeometric Probability Distribution

 ## Project Description